Anton Denikin: Russian Revolution

 Denikin was at his Romanian headquarters when the February Revolution broke out in March 1917.
 He believed the collapse of the monarchy was inevitable and hoped for a constitutional monarchy, but feared that "the scum hiding behind the banners of the liberation movement" would lead to anarchy.
 Sixteen days after the Tsar's abdication, he was summoned to Petrograd and offered the post of Chief of Staff to the new Supreme Commander, General Mikhail Alekseev, by the Minister of War, Alexander Guchkov.
 The Provisional Government named Denikin to the post, intending to counterbalance Alekseev's perceived "lack of firmness" with Denikin's combat reputation and critical view of the old army bureaucracy.
 Denikin accepted the post and took up his duties at the Supreme Headquarters (Stavka) in Mogilev.

 At Stavka, Denikin found himself at the centre of the army's political turmoil.
 He strongly opposed the "democratization" of the army promoted by the Petrograd Soviet, particularly through its Order No. 1, which he saw as destructive to military discipline.
 After Guchkov's resignation in May, the new Minister of War, Alexander Kerensky, continued the reforms.
 At a conference of officers at Stavka on 16 May, Denikin delivered a fiery speech denouncing the government's policies and warning that the officers had been betrayed.
 The speech made a tremendous impression and was circulated throughout the country, making Denikin a well-known figure among the officer corps.

 Alekseev was dismissed and replaced by Brusilov.
 Unwilling to serve under Brusilov, whose opportunism he disdained, Denikin accepted the post of commander of the Western Front.
 The Kerensky offensive in July 1917 was a catastrophic failure, and the army began to completely disintegrate.
 At a conference at Stavka on 29 July, Denikin presented a devastating report on the state of his front, directly confronting Kerensky and accusing the government of destroying the army.
 His blunt speech led to an open breach with Kerensky.
 Shortly after, General Lavr Kornilov was appointed Supreme Commander.
 Denikin was appointed commander of the Southwestern Front.
 When Kornilov launched his move against the Provisional Government in late August (the Kornilov affair), Denikin supported him, issuing a telegram declaring his solidarity.
 His involvement was limited to this declaration of sympathy, as he was not an active participant in the conspiracy.
 For this, he was arrested on 29 August along with his chief of staff, General Sergey Markov, and other generals of his front.
-He was imprisoned first in Berdichev, where he was nearly lynched by mutinous soldiers, and was later transferred to a prison in Bykhov with Kornilov and his supporters.
+He was imprisoned first in Berdyczów, where he was nearly lynched by mutinous soldiers, and was later transferred to a prison in Bykhov with Kornilov and his supporters.